kovermino/JavaAlgorithmProblems/README.md

 # JavaAlgorithmProblems
-Solution for algorithm problems with java
+Solutions for algorithm problems with java